kanaria69/Mainecoco/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!